 { {\bf Abstract.} Let $T$ be a weighted tree with $n$ leaves numbered by the set $\{1,...,n\}$.
-Let $D_{i,j}$ be the distance between the leaves $i$ and $j$.
-Let $D_{i,j,k}= \frac{1}{2}\left( D_{i,j} + D_{j,k} +D_{i,k} \right)$.
+Let $D_{i,j}(T)$ be the distance between the leaves $i$ and $j$.
+Let $D_{i,j,k}(T)= \frac{1}{2}\left( D_{i,j}(T) + D_{j,k}(T) +D_{i,k}(T) \right)$.
 We will call such numbers ``triple weights'' of the tree.

-In this paper, we find necessary and sufficient conditions for a set of real numbers indexed by $3$-subsets of an $n$-set to be the set of the triple weights of a tree with $n$ leaves.
+In this paper, we give a characterization, different from the previous ones, for sets indexed by $2$-subsets of a $n$-set to be double weights of a tree.

-By using the same ideas, we give also a characterization, different from the previous ones, for sets indexed by $2$-subsets of a $n$-set to be double weights of a tree.}
+By using the same ideas, we find also necessary and sufficient conditions for a set of real numbers indexed by $3$-subsets of an $n$-set to be the set of the triple weights of a tree with $n$ leaves.

 Besides we propose a slight modification of Saitou-Nei's Neighbour-Joining algorithm to reconstruct trees from the data $D_{i,j} $. }